Suor/battle-brothers-mods/autopilot/README.md

     - do not be afraid of throwing over the shoulder of an ally
     - do not move next to an ally to protect him, i.e. like a melee bro

+Support some skills from third-party mods:

+- support custom weapons from CleverFool's mod
+- use custom active skills from Heroic Scenario Pack
+- beat the barbarian drum from North Expansion
+- unleash companions from AC (Accessory Companions)

 Other additions:

 - a way to debug AI for bros, not only for enemies
+- MSU Mod options to enable and disable some behaviors

 Fixes: